andrey-zherikov/argparse/README.md

 #### Completing of the command line

-Argument completion is done by `complete` subcommand (it's default one).
+Argument completion is done by `complete` subcommand (it’s default one).
 It accepts the following arguments (you can get them by running `<completer> complete --help`):
 - `--bash`: provide completion for bash.
 - `--tcsh`: provide completion for tcsh.
 - `--fish`: provide completion for fish.

-As a result, completer prints all available completions, one per line assuming that it's called according to the output of `init` command.
+As a result, completer prints all available completions, one per line, assuming that it’s called according to the output of `init` command.

 ## Argument declaration